Install and Uninstall

-Indicates that the bidirectional content redirection between the client to host and the host to the client is enabled.
-For more information, see the Bidirectional content redirection policy settings section in Citrix Virtual Apps and Desktops documentation.
+Indicates if bidirectional content redirection between the client and the host is enabled.
+For more information, see the Bidirectional content redirection policy settings section in the Citrix Virtual Apps and Desktops documentation.

 - 0 (default) – Indicates that the bidirectional content redirection is disabled.
 Example,

 - 1 - Indicates that the bidirectional content redirection is enabled.
 Example,

 - 0 (default)- Indicates that the Local App Access component isn’t installed.
 Example,

 CitrixWorkspaceApp.exe FORCE_LAA =0.